-Application of management theories to the lodging This senior-level course provides students the industry including yield management, multicultural opportunity to utilize a strategic management process issues, marketing strategies, environmental issues, and as a decision-making tool that integrates marketing, future trends. human resources, operations, and financial performance measures.
+This senior-level course provides students the opportunity to utilize a strategic management process as a decision-making tool that integrates marketing, human resources, operations, and financial performance measures.
 This is a computer simulation class, where teams will compete with each other in real-time to understand and evaluate the market dynamics of a competitive set of hotels.

-K-State 8 Tag: K-State 8 Tag: Empirical and Quantitative Reasoning Empirical and Quantitative Reasoning When Offered: Fall When Offered: Fall Pre-Requisite: HM 377; HM 464, Senior Standing Pre-Requisite: HM 464, Senior Standing Recommended Pre-Requisite: HM 422 and HM 4755
+Pre-Requisite: HM 377; HM 464, Senior Standing

+Recommended Pre-Requisite: HM 422 and HM 475